 Baltic Street Adventure Playground was our first project outside of London.
-Developed by Turner Prize-nominated art and architecture collective Assemble, it is being delivered in collaboration with Dalmarnock Community Centre, construction training centre First Steps Future Skills, and children and families who live nearby.
+Developed by Turner Prize-winning art and architecture collective Assemble, it is being delivered in collaboration with Dalmarnock Community Centre, construction training centre First Steps Future Skills, and children and families who live nearby.
 The project is using the process of nurturing the playground into life to explore the role of the child in the city, and the legislative, material and social conditions that shape the opportunities available to them.

 Taking inspiration from the post-war adventure play movement, the project is interested in uncovering the potential value that adventure play can offer to children growing up in an environment of relative scarcity and at a time of great change.
 Adventure playgrounds are child-led spaces where young people are encouraged to build, adapt and change their environment to suit their needs, where they are allowed to test and explore their own limits and achieve freedom and self-direction – rare in today’s increasingly risk-averse climate.